On the Efficiency of Entropic Regularized Algorithms for Optimal Transport: Adaptive Primal-Dual Accelerated Mirror Descent

-where $R$ is defined in Lemma~\ref{Lemma:Boundedness}.
-Then, we proceed to the following key result determining an upper bound for the number of iterations for Algorithm~\ref{Algorithm:APDAMD} to reach a desired accuracy $\varepsilon'$: \begin{theorem} Letting $\{X^t\}_{t \geq 0}$ be the iterates generated by Algorithm~\ref{Algorithm:APDAMD}, the number of iterations required to satisfy $\|A\textnormal{vec}(X^t) - b\|_1 \leq \varepsilon'$ is upper bounded by
+where $R$ is defined accordingly.
+Then, we proceed to the following key result determining an upper bound for the number of iterations for Algorithm~\ref{Algorithm:APDAMD} to reach a desired accuracy $\varepsilon'$: \begin{theorem} Letting $\{X^t\}_{t \geq 0}$ be the iterates generated by Algorithm~\ref{Algorithm:APDAMD}, the number of iterations required to satisfy $\|A_{\text{ot}}\textnormal{vec}(X^t) - b\|_1 \leq \varepsilon'$ is upper bounded by

-where $R > 0$ is defined in Lemma~\ref{Lemma:Boundedness}. \end{theorem} \begin{proof} From Lemma~\ref{Lemma:estimate-sequence}, we have
+where $R > 0$ is defined in Lemma~\ref{lemma:dual-bound-infinity}. \end{theorem} \begin{proof} From Lemma~\ref{lemma:ES-bound}, we have